 For people to waltz across the border and demand citizenship, it's an insult.

-It's also an insult to the people who are waiting online, the right trying to do it the right way to come to this country.
+It's also an insult to the people who are waiting online, trying to do it the right way, to come to this country.

-It was it was pretty well first of all, thank you for what you do, because policemen protect and serve their communities they live in.
+First of all, thank you for what you do because policemen protect and serve the communities they live in.

 The thing that was so insulting about it is how many of these guys have died?

-I I'm you know, of course, nobody cares in the media besides you know me and you and people in law enforcement.
+Of course, nobody cares in the media besides, you know, me and you and people in law enforcement.

 So it's sad.

-I'm willing to bet if these if these politicians like Waters and Spartakus had to live next to illegal immigrants, they would have a different attitude about illegal immigration.
+Handy, I'm willing to bet if these politicians like Waters and Spartacus had to live next to illegal immigrants, they would have a different attitude about illegal immigration.

 It's happening far too much.